MikenzieAlasca/F21-1010/class/lect/Midterm/Midterm.raw.md

 Question 2: 60 pts.
-Use a loop to search a list and find if a value is in a list.
+Use a loop to search a list and find if a value is in the list.
 Implement a function, `find_in_list` that takes 2 parameters.

 ```